 But school life has improved dramatically for Meethor.
-Now, with support from ChildFund Laos, their classrooms are brand new, and much bigger than before.
+Now, with support from ChildFund Laos and the Australian Government, their classrooms are brand new, and much bigger than before.
 Meethor says: “The building is so strong it can protect us from the wind in each season.”

 Built using bricks and cement instead of timber, there are now classrooms to accommodate all of the year 1- 5 students, a room for teachers, new toilets and sanitation facilities, and a large playground for outdoor activities.